Stem Cell GeneticsMedicine and Medical Science

 Research and Education

-To understand gene functions using genetics, we identify causal relationship between phenotype and genotype.
-While reverse genetics focuses on genes of interest and analyze phenotypes of those mutants, forward genetics provides a powerful mean to comprehensively identify genes involved in a phenotype of interest.
-However, methods available for studies using mammalian cells were not as high as hoped.
+To understand gene functions using genetics, we aim to identify the causal relationship between phenotype and genotype.
+While reverse genetics conducts phenotypic analysis of mutants of a gene of choice, forward genetics provides a powerful mean to comprehensively identify genes involved in a phenotype of interest.
+However, methods available for studies in mammalian cells were not as high as hoped.
 To overcome this limitation, we applied CRISPR-Cas9 systems and developed powerful ‘CRISPR screening’.
+Our current interest is to understand the molecular mechanism by which cancer and pluripotent stem cells proliferate and differentiate, and we take advantage of our CRISPR screen technique to address new biological questions.
+In recent years, we increasingly focus on hematological malignancy.
+Among factors identified, we investigate the molecular mechanisms of those that have potentials for clinical application.
+For pluripotent stem cells, we are particularly interested in regulatory networks that governs differentiation of human ES/iPS cell line.
+Understanding the mechanisms would allow us to develop robust differentiation protocols and facilitate the translation of pluripotent cell technologies.

 Figure 1.
 Workflow of CRISPR screening